NeuroJSON/jsnirfy/README.md

 - JSNIRF can be readily parsed by numerous free JSON parsers available
 - Programming your own specialized JSNIRF parser is very easy to write

-The binary JSNIRF format uses a binary JSON format (UBJSON) which is also
+The binary JSNIRF format uses a binary JSON format (BJData) which is also
 - quasi-human readable despite it is binary
 - over 20 free parsers available
 - easy to write your own parser because of the simplicity